davegoblue/TestCodingShortcuts/README.md

 * DataCamp_PythonNotes_v002 - uses Anaconda3 Python engine in the most recent chunk for image reading and saving
 * DataCamp_PythonNotes_v002 captures Introduction to Python Visualization - Chapter 3 (Seaborn)

+### Expansions week of 07-AUG-2017
+* DataCamp_PythonNotes_v002 - plots as figures for Introduction to Python Visualization - Chapter 3 (Seaborn)